How to Fix Google Drive Creating Copy Stuck or Not Working?

 You can complete this operation in just a few simple steps:

 Step 1.
-Get started with CBackupper, create an account and sign in.
+Get started with CBackup, create an account and sign in.

 Step 2.
-Go to Added Clouds > Add Cloud >Google Drive > Add, authorize your Google Drive account.
+Go to My Storage > Add Cloud > Google Drive > Add, authorize your Google Drive account.

 Step 3.
 Change the display name of your cloud drive and allocate space for backup, then check the Note option, and click OK.

 Step 4.
 Now you have completed the entire process of adding a cloud drive account.
-CBackupper only allows one account to be added at a time.
+CBackup only allows one account to be added at a time.
 You can repeat the above steps to add all your cloud drives.
-You can view the combined total space at the bottom of the page
+You could go to My Storage to get a Combined Cloud.

-✎Note: If you want to protect the data in the Windows PC to the cloud in a more professional way, download Backupper to the desktop, log in to your CBackupper account, and go to Tasks> New Task> Add Source> Start Backup.
+✎Note: If you want to protect the data in the Windows PC to the cloud in a more professional way, download CBackup to the desktop, log in to your CBackup account, and go to Backup Tasks> New Task> Add Source> Add Destination > Start Backup.
 Not only can you save your PC files safely and automatically in the cloud, but you can also automatically restore them to the local at any time.
 (You can transfer a large number of files between different devices in this way.)

 Some users may still encounter some common questions in the process of using Google Drive.
 We will answer for you to help you better use Google Drive to create a copy.